 If you want to display these Options dialogs, after you have configured the Global Functions appropriately, depending on which channels you are supporting, you will want to populate the various options interactions with your content.

-If supporting Apple Business Chat, you will want to replace and customize the ListPicker that displays your products and services.
+If supporting Apple Messages for Business, you will want to replace and customize the ListPicker that displays your products and services.
 Just tap on the images or the text fields to edit.
 You can see over in the preview how it will appear (if you have hard coded the channel in the Global Functions).

 Options for SMS